 The shoulder includes bones, muscles, tendons, ligaments, and joints, and it’s a complex body part that needs all these parts working healthily in order for patients to have a full range of motion without pain.
 The team at Pain Stop MD will help you engage in the proper treatment after diagnosing your shoulder conditions.
 These treatments include, but are not limited to:

 - Pain management.
 Our clinic can provide safe and effective pain management regimens to cure you of any aches.
 Whether it be long-term or short-term pain, it should not affect your life.

 - Physical therapy.
 A little bit of physical therapy goes a long way, and over time can make a significant difference in healing injuries, regaining range of motion, and preventing injuries in the future.

 - Injection.
 Sometimes, even with pain management and physical therapy, patients need a little extra help to get their shoulders into good shape again.
 Steroid injections can be great tools for giving patients an extra boost, especially with rotator cuffs, or with ongoing pain.

 - Surgery.
-Most patients won’t need any surgery for their shoulder injuries, but for some it is the only way to get back on track to good shoulder health.
+Most patients won’t need any surgery, but for some it is the only way to get back on track to good shoulder health.
 Consult with a doctor about the option of a surgical procedure to see if it’s the right treatment for you.